Breaking down my favorite food stops on O’ahu!

 Shave Ice can be found almost every two feet on Waikiki and there are plenty of places to choose from.

-I have now made myself hungry writing this, but when COVID slows down and tourism can return normally, these food stops are first on my list.
+I have now made myself hungry writing this.
+When COVID slows down and tourism can return safely, these food stops are first on my list.
 Thanks for reading!!